Mastro 👨🍳 Docs

 To link to other pages, or to place images on your page, use the standard <a> and <img> elements respectively.
 Mastro does not use special <Link> or <Image> constructs.

-For links (and also for references to static files), it’s easiest to always use absolute paths that start with a /.
+For links (and also for references to unprocessed files), it’s easiest to always use absolute paths that start with a /.
 For example href="/assets/styles.css" above.

 Files and folders